 In 2003, she founded the flamenco dance company, Furia Flamenca, where she continues to serve as the artistic director.
 Her most ambitious production to date Lorca: Flamenco Poetry garnered two Metro DC Dance Awards in 2009.
 The company is a Legacy Resident Company with the Joy of Motion Dance Center.

-She is faculty at the Joy of Motion Dance Center and in Fairfax, VA.
-During the summer months she regularly joins as faculty of various Summer Intensive programs including at the Kirov Academy of Ballet in Washington, DC (7 years) and BalletNova.
-She is often requested to offer Master Classes, most recently at the Wolf Trap Center for the Performing Arts; and also offers lectures on the history and background of the art of flamenco.
-She serves as the Chair of the Board of Directors of Dance Metro DC.
-In 2003 she founded the flamenco dance company Furia Flamenca which she directs.
+Currently, Velez de Paredez is faculty at the Joy of Motion Dance Center and teaches in Fairfax, VA.
+During the summer months she has regularly joined as faculty of various Summer Intensive programs to include the Kirov Academy of Ballet in Washington, DC (2008-2014) and BalletNova.
+She has taught Master Classes, most recently at the Wolf Trap Center for the Performing Arts; and offers lectures on the history and background on the art of flamenco.
+Most recently, she served as Chair of the Board of Directors of Dance Metro DC from 2014-2017.